 But besides the rewards, the value of many co-branded travel cards comes from their benefits.
 With the Platinum Delta SkyMiles you’ll get quite a few.

 They include discounted access to the Delta Sky Club lounge for you and up to two guests.
 Entry will cost $29 per person.
 You’ll also get one free companion ticket per year, good for one economy-class round trip when you buy an eligible adult ticket.
 Your first checked bag is free too, for you and up to nine companions.
 And you can skip the wait with Priority Boarding.

 And there are even more airline-related benefits included with the card than that!

 Hotel Business Credit Card

-- 6X points per dollar spent at participating Marriott Bonvoy hotels
+- 17X points per dollar or more at Marriott Bonvoy properties

 - 4X points per dollar spent at: